dunkelstern/planticam/README.md

 - `post_url`: (optional) URL to upload the image to, it will send a `HTTP POST`-request with `Content-Type: image/jpeg` and the JPEG binary as is in the body

-You can add any of the "Image settings" described below here too.

 ### \[stream\]

 - `enabled`: boolean value, enable the video mode.
 Be aware that video streaming mode overrides the image resolution of